Tarun-500/frontend_interview_prepration/JS_theorye_Questions.md

     Event Delegation is a JS technique where we attach a single event listener to a parent element instead of adding multiple event listeners to individual            child elements.

 ## 006) What is event handling?
-      Event handling means making a webpage interactive whenever a user does any action like click, hover, drag, type, or other actions.
+      Event handling means making a webpage interactive whenever a user does any action like clicking, hovering, dragging, typing, or other actions.

 ## 007) What is event loop?
     The Event Loop is not a part of our code; it is a JavaScript mechanism.
 Since JavaScript is a single-threaded language, it can only do one task at a time.
-The Event Loop sends time-taking requests to the background until the currently running tasks in the stack are completed, keeping the website interactive and working.
+The Event Loop sends time-consuming requests to the background until the currently running tasks in the stack are completed, keeping the website interactive and working.

+## 008) What is event bubbling?
+    Event bubbling works from bottom to top.
+If I click on any child element, the event will travel up to its parent elements, and this is called Event Bubbling.

+## 009) What is event capturing?
+    Even if you click a child element, the browser starts triggering the event from the highest parent element first, and then travels straight down to that child.

+## 010)

 ## 6) This keyword used in JS  -  this in JavaScript refers to the current object or context.